heikkivihersalo/kotisivu-block-theme/.vite/src/plugins/dev-server-plugin/README.md

     └── script-templates.ts # HMR script generation
 ```

-**Note**: The `block-discovery.ts` file has been removed as block discovery is now handled directly by the BlocksPlugin API, eliminating duplication and ensuring consistency.
+**Note**: The deprecated `DevServerConfig` and `InlineAssetsConfig` types have been removed.
+All configuration is now handled through the unified `PluginConfig` from the ConfigPlugin, eliminating duplication and ensuring consistency.

 ## Migration from Separate Plugins